- Where to Stay in Japan on a Backpacker Budget

 1. Check out Tokyo’s oldest temple

-Senso-ji is the oldest temple you’ll find in Tokyo and is well worth a look.
+-ji is the oldest temple you’ll find in Tokyo and is well worth a look.
 This temple, which is also known as Asakusa Kannon, was founded way back in the 7th century.
 It’s believed that the smoke from the huge incense urn in front of the temple has healing powers, so when you visit you’ll probably see people rubbing the smoke all over their bodies.
-There’s plenty to explore in the streets surrounding the temple too, with many street vendors selling snacks such as rice crackers and sweet bean cakes, and also more modern treats like black sesame ice-cream.
+There’s plenty to explore in the streets surrounding the temple too, with street vendors selling snacks of all kinds; from more traditional rice crackers and sweet bean cakes to the more modern treats like black sesame ice-cream.

 Location: 2-3-1 Asakusa.